philc/book-notes/relationships/the school of life - alain de botton.md

   * Romanticism ignores the practical fact that partners will collaborate heavily on all mundane domestic matters, and doing so well is essential for the relationship.
 It requires a surprising amount of energy and attention.
-* "It was meant to be nicer"
-  * As children we were cherished.
+* "It was meant to be nicer": as children we were cherished.
 In marriage, that tends to wear off quickly and our partner isn't all that interested in the details of our lives and feelings.
 So don't judge our marital care against how we were treated as kids.
 * "The wisdom of compromise": the author argues that it's possible that nursing yourself through a lifetime of sadness in a relationship is better than the alternatives, and it certainly shouldn't be labeled as "cowardice."